 At the Finish

-The last leg of the course, approximately 5 miles long, retraces the first 5 miles in reverse.
-That keeps you on nice quiet, mostly dirt roads until very close to the finish at the fairgrounds.
+The last leg of the course, approximately 5 miles long, keeps you on nice quiet roads, mostly dirt and trending downhill until very close to the finish at Crellin Park.
 For almost all of you, there will be live entertainment in the pavilion by the time you arrive, so get into some comfortable clothes, grab your free pint of beer fresh from the tap from Chatham Brewing, and enjoy some good food.

-The first is a chicken barbecue dinner provided by the Columbia County Rotary.
-These folks provided a great meal to cyclists last fall after another organized ride around the dirt roads of northern Columbia County, and we invited them to do it again for us this year.
+The food is provided by the Columbia County Rotary.
+For many, that will be a barbecued chicken dinner.
+These folks provided a great meal to our cyclists last year, and we invited them to do it again for us this year.
+For those of us who are vegetarians, they will also have a nice vegan offering.

 The optimal bike for this ride is either a cyclocross bike or a hardtail mountain bike.
 We designed the course with cyclocross bikes in mind, but since it’s not a race, mountain bikes, while a bit slower out on the roads, have lower gearing that makes it easier to spin up the hills.
 Mountain bikes are likely be a better fit for people who don’t have experience with riding cyclocross bikes off-road, too.
 For many, a fairly light hardtail mountain bike will be at least as fast as a cyclocross bike.

-For cyclocross bikes with two chainrings, we recommend that your small chainring be a 34 tooth, and that you have a cassette with it’s largest cog having at least 28 teeth, preferably 30 or more.
+For cyclocross bikes with two chainrings, we recommend that your small chainring be at most 34 tooth, and that you have a cassette with it’s largest cog having at least 28 teeth, preferably 30 or more.
+Most of the hills aren’t terribly steep for long, but there are a couple that will have you wishing you had a lower gear no matter what you have!
 An all-purpose CX tire would be fine in most conditions, something along the lines of the Clement MXP, Kenda small block 8, or Michelin mud 2, for instance.
 You can ride the entire course with file treads; several of us have done it.
 You’ll be a bit more confident through any muddy or wet grass conditions, though, if you have an all-purpose tire.
 I’ve ridden the course with both, and didn’t feel that I gave up much (if any) speed by using my Mud 2s.
-If conditions continue as they are today, though, I’d ride with a nice file-treaded tire.
+For the conditions it looks like we’ll have on Sunday, though, I’d ride with a nice file-treaded tire.
 The dirt roads are hard-packed and fast, and the trails are also pretty dry, with very few wet spots and no deep mud.
+I hesitate to give advice on what pressure to set for cyclocross tires on this course, but if you’re really stumped and want one person’s opinion, I can offer you what I’ve found works for this course and the expected weather conditions.
+I shoot for something in the 45-50 psi range.
+That gives me a bit of cushion for what I’m likely to encounter on the trails without having the bike feel too mushy and slow on the roads.

 We’ve also got a few fat-bike riders who’ll be out on the course on their fat-bikes.
 We’d suggest that they’re fine for the course, though only if you have a good bit of experience riding them in endurance events.